McIntosh Laboratory: Company history & highlights

-In 1982 Steve Jobs — a noted audiophile — wrote an impassioned letter to Gordon Gow, saying, “We have become very attached to the name Macintosh.
-Much like one’s own child, our product has developed a very definite personality.”
-Gow agreed and McIntosh entered into a license agreement with the Apple Computer Company for 10 years and allowed Apple to use the Macintosh name.
-The following statement appeared on the label on the back of the Macintosh Plus 1Mb computer.

 Japanese years

-The company was purchased by Japanese car audio maker Clarion in 1990.
+After a long and illustrious history that saw them expand their business around the world, the company began to struggle and was ultimately acquired by Clarion, a large Japanese manufacturer of car stereo gear in 1990 for 28.6 million dollars.
 McIntosh components, particularly the early tube models, are highly regarded in Japan.
 In a speech shortly after the purchase, Clarion president Yutaka Oyamada told McIntosh employees that "we like McIntosh as it is, and we have no intention of changing what has made it so successful."
-Since the Clarion purchase, McIntosh has expanded into car audio and home theater.
+After the Clarion purchase, McIntosh expanded into car audio and home theater.

-In May 2003, Clarion sold McIntosh Laboratory to D&M Holdings, also of Japan.
-The company continues to operate independent engineering, design, and divisions.
+In May 2003, Clarion sold McIntosh Laboratory to D&M Holdings also of Japan.
+The company continued to operate independent engineering, design, and divisions.

-Italian years and Return to the United States
+Italian years and return to the United States

 On October 8, 2012, Fine Sounds SpA of Milan, Italy, announced it had purchased McIntosh.
 In May 2014, the CEO of Fine Sounds Group, along with the President of McIntosh Labs, led a management buyout of the Fine Sounds Group from its Italian investment firm owner, Quadrivio Investment Group.

-Since then, Fine Sounds group has renamed itself McIntosh Group and relocated from Milan to New York.
+Since then, Fine Sounds Group has renamed itself McIntosh Group and relocated from Milan to New York.
+McIntosh Group is a holding company for the brands McIntosh Laboratory, Sonus Faber, Sumiko Phono Cartridges, Fine Sounds Americas, Fine Sounds BeNelux, and Fine Sounds U.K. It has also partnered Sonus Faber with Maserati and partnered McIntosh Audio with Jeep.
+Jeff Poggi and Charlie Randall were named Co-CEO's in 2017 of McIntosh Group.
+Daniel Pidgeon is the current CEO of McIntosh Group (since June 2022).

+Charlie Randall is the current President of McIntosh Laboratory (since 2001).

+Dallas-based private investment firm Highlander Partners, acquired McIntosh Group (which includes McIntosh Laboratory) as part of their equity portfolio in June 2022.
+McIntosh Laboratory's revenue was $25 million and $42 million in 2021 and 2022, respectively.
+On 19 November 2024, Highlander Partners announced the sale of McIntosh Group to Bose Corporation for an undisclosed sum.